shnewto/sheas.blog/_drafts/2018-impl-fromstr.md

 ## Part 2: TypeV2

-So after a revsion, that we'll note by using `TypeV2` in this section, we have the following code in our libary.
+So after a revision, that we'll note by using `TypeV2` in this section, we have the following code in our library.

 <pre>
 <code class='rust'>